estherlin/lens-blur-fields/README.md

 You can download the iPhone 12 pro device 0 wide lens data used in the paper here:

-1. 4x downsampled processed data: can directly be used in colab demos
+1. 4x downsampled processed iphone 12 pro wide lens data (1.06GB): can directly be used in colab demos
+2.  full resolution processed iphone 12 pro wide lens data (18.3GB)
-2.  unprocessed calibration pattern captures: for demoing the preprocessing pipeline
+3.  unprocessed calibration pattern captures (1.75GB): for demoing the preprocessing pipeline

 #### Preprocessing Your Own Data